In one case, we have argued, an eyewitness has authored his own Gospel,

 1. When questioning the theology of the OT it is important to understand

-that much of its theology was grounded in the mythology
+that much of its theology was grounded in the planet god mythology

 of ancient man.
 Whether the original writers of Old Testament material were writing